aternosorg/armarius/README.md

 ### Contributing

-If you want to contribute you need to [fork](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo) the repository, then add your changes to your fork and then create a [pull request](https://github.com/aternosorg/armarius/compare).
+You can contribute to this project by [forking](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo) the repository, adding your changes to your fork, and creating a [pull request](https://github.com/aternosorg/armarius/compare).